AFirooz/AFirooz.github.io/README.md

 * Install `ruby3.0-dev`
 * Install the required gems: `bundle install`
-* Run the jekyll server: `bundle exec jekyll serve`
+* Run the jekyll server: `bundle exec jekyll serve --livereload`

 You should have a server up and running locally at <http://localhost:4000>.